hacks-guide/Guide_Wii/docs/wnd-mini.md

 ::: info

-If you have a Wii or a Wii mini with an SD card slot soldered, follow [this tutorial](bootmii) to dump your NAND.
+If you have a Wii, or a Wii mini with an SD card slot soldered, follow [this tutorial](bootmii) to dump your NAND.

 :::